 Today, the Buttonwillow Substation provides law enforcement services to the residents and visitors to the northwestern portion of Kern County.
 This includes the townships and communities of Buttonwillow, Lost Hills, Belridge, Blackwell’s Corner, Keck’s Corner, Spicer City, Devil’s Den, and the unincorporated areas around the cities of Shafter, and Wasco.
 This area encompasses about 1500 Sq. miles of farming, ranching, and oil industries.

-It also enjoys a good working relationship with the allied agencies within this area, the California Highway Patrol, Shafter Police Department, Fish and Game, and our boundary counties of Kings, Tulare, and San Luis Obispo are a few of these agencies.
+Deputies who work the Buttonwillow Substation patrol area are assigned out of the Delano Substation.
+They enjoy a good working relationship with the allied agencies within this area, the California Highway Patrol, Shafter Police Department, Fish and Game, and our boundary counties of Kings, Tulare, and San Luis Obispo are a few of these agencies.

 With its vast geographic area and varied communities, the Buttonwillow Substation is a diverse assignment giving the Sheriff's Office employee experiences and challenges needed by the professional law enforcement officer of today.
 Yet it offers them the chance of being fully integrated into community oriented policing and working in partnership with the communities they serve.